Just South Of Cincinnati

 Northern Kentucky is a key part of the 15-county Greater Cincinnati region, a thriving metro area with nine Fortune 500 companies headquartered here; professional sports teams; major arts and cultural institutions; prominent public and private universities; a new modern streetcar line; and nationally-recognized restaurant, craft beer and live music scenes.

 We’re a one-day drive from 60% of the U.S. population, the nexus where three interstate highways meet, including I-75 linking Michigan to Florida.
-We’re home to the Cincinnati/Northern Kentucky international airport, which offers 165 peak-day flights, is home to DHL’s North American hub and is the soon-to-be-home of Amazon’s Prime Air cargo hub.
+We’re home to the Cincinnati/Northern Kentucky international airport, which offers 165 peak-day flights, is home to DHL’s North American hub and is the soon-to-be-home of the Amazon Air cargo hub.

 The Ohio River brought the area’s first settlers and remains a vital transportation artery today.
 Major east-west and north-south railroad lines cross here.